 Described by Health New Zealand chair Rob Campbell as the start of the new health system ‒ Total Healthcare PHO’s new partnership with Brown Butterbean Motivation and the Ministry of Health will help in the fight-back against long-term conditions and obesity in Māori and Pasifika.

-From February 2022, Total Healthcare will start referring people to the programmes provided by Brown Butterbean Motivation (BBM) that help support sustained weight loss, particularly for Māori and Pasifika.
+From February 2022, Total Healthcare will start inviting people to the programmes provided by Brown Butterbean Motivation (BBM) that help support sustained weight loss, particularly for Māori and Pasifika.

 BBM will provide motivation support, coaching and exercise programmes to help referred participants.
 They will take part for free to help them with weight and wellness issues.